Mayer Lehman: Personal life

 The couple were Reform Jews who, although they always observed the religious holidays, frowned on many other religious traditions and practices, instead focusing on educating their children in language, history and culture.
-The one tradition that Mayer emphasized was the Jewish tradition of tsedaka or the joy of giving.
-In order to instill the importance of charity into his children, Mayer would take his three youngest — Arthur, Irving and Herbert — to Mount Sinai Hospital every Sunday to see the great needs of the less fortunate.
+The one tradition that Mayer emphasized was the Jewish tradition of tsedaka, the joy of giving.
+To instill the importance of charity into his children, Mayer took his three youngest — Arthur, Irving and Herbert — to Mount Sinai Hospital every Sunday to see the great needs of the less fortunate.

 Mayer Lehman died at his home in New York on June 21, 1897.